 - in rare cases, difficulty breathing

-However, some people with tonsil stones may experience no symptoms.
+However, some people with tonsil stones may

 The tonsils are glands at the back of the mouth that trap bacteria and prevent infections from entering the body.